pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### WPML
-**Issue**: Locking an environment prevents WPML from opertaing and returns `It looks like languages per directories will not function` error.
+**Issue**: Locking an environment prevents WPML from operating and returns the following error:  `It looks like languages per directories will not function`.

 **Solution**: Disable environment locking.